jterrazz/jterrazz/README.md

 ## 🚀 What I'm Building

-I’m currently building **[Fake News](https://jterrazz.com/link/applications/fake-news)**—a gamified, AI-powered news app—and **[Capitaine](https://github.com/jterrazz/capitaine-api)**, an AI-driven personal-growth platform that serves as your daily co-pilot for motivation, habit formation, and self-improvement.
+I’m currently building **[Fake News](https://jterrazz.com/link/applications/fake-news)**, a gamified, AI-powered news app, and **[Capitaine](https://github.com/jterrazz/capitaine-api)**, an AI-driven personal-growth platform that serves as your daily co-pilot for motivation, habit formation, and self-improvement.

 ## 🎯 Cool Projects